mousetail/CellTail/README.md

 Read this like

-> If the message from the left is 1, the same is 5, and the right is 12, then send 2 to the left, 8 down, and 14 to the right.
+> If the message from the left in the previous generation is 1, the same cell in the previous generation is 5, and the right in the previous generation is 12, then send 2 to the left, 8 down, and 14 to the right.

 Of course, you can make these expressions much more complex, like this: